 What additional flexibility is there with SCVs and extra costs incurred due to COVID-19 related mandatory travel regulations in the UK and in the overseas host nation?

-The MOD has released a new directed letter which provides greater flexibility and financial support for school children’s visits (SCVs) for those overseas over the Christmas period and also confirms that mandatory COVID-19 testing can be claimed.
+The MOD released new information on 22 February 2021 which provides for greater flexibility and financial support for school children’s visits (SCVs) for those overseas and also confirms that mandatory COVID-19 testing can be claimed.

 Does the parent escorting a child back to the UK need to self-isolate for the full 10 days before returning overseas?

 The full 10-day period of self-isolation does not need to be completed if the parent is not in the country for that length of time.
 However, you would need to self-isolate for the length of time you stay in the UK up to a maximum of 10 days.

 For more information on government guidance on self-isolation requirements please see the Entering the UK information on the Government website.

 What do we do if our airline is no longer offering an unaccompanied minors service during COVID-19?